Gertrude Rhinelander Waldo: Personal life

-In 1882, she received an inheritance valued at $360,000 (equivalent to $ today) that consisted largely of real estate.
+In 1882, Waldo received an inheritance valued at $360,000 (equivalent to $ today) that consisted largely of real estate.
 By 1889, she had reportedly been in a relationship with lawyer Charles H. Schieffelin.
-She sued him in 1899 to reclaim $12,000 (equivalent to $ today) she said he had misappropriated from her that he said he was going to invest the money in various railroad securities.
+She sued him in 1899 to reclaim $12,000 (equivalent to $ today) which she said he had misappropriated from her.
+He had said that he was going to invest the money in various railroad securities.
 In a counterclaim, Schieffelin said that he had invested the money as directed and that the two of them were going to be married.
 Waldo responded that she would never have married Schieffelin because of his earlier divorce.

-Gertrude died of apoplexy on May 27, 1914.
+Gertrude Waldo died of apoplexy on May 27, 1914.
 After a funeral at the Hotel Netherland, she was buried at Sleepy Hollow Cemetery in Sleepy Hollow, New York.
 In 1915, The New York Times reported that at the time of her death, she was over $135,000 (equivalent to $ today) in debt, consisting primarily of a pair of loans she received from the L. V. Rhinelander Estate.